DNA Damage Response

 However, PARP inhibitors often depend on certain genetic mutations, particularly those of the BRCA genes and are faced over time with acquired resistance.
 Despite these limitations, PARP inhibitors have shown a real clinical benefit, particularly in ovarian cancer, with, for example for olaparib, a survival rate without progression higher than 60% after 3 years, compared to 27% after chemotherapy1.

 The mechanism of action of AsiDNA™ does not require a particular genetic mutation to operate and is complementary to that of PARPi, thereby increasing their efficacy and reversing the resistance to their treatment.

-OX401, the newest addition to our pipeline, is a next-generation PARP inhibitor that does not induce resistance and activate the immune response.
+OX401, the newest addition to our pipeline, is a next-generation PARP inhibitor via an agonist mechanism that does not induce resistance and activate the immune response.

 1 Moore et al. N Engl J Med 2018; 379:2495-2505